 Mass spectrometry.
 Key points.
 Ionization sources: EI, CI, FAB, ESI, APCI and MALDI.
 Analyzers: magnetic sector, single and triple quadrupole, time of flight and ion trap.
 Applications to pharmaceutical and biological sciences.

 Chromatographic techniques.
 Instrumentation and applications: TLC, HPLC and GC.
 Detectors for HPLC: UV-Vis, UV/vis photodiode, fluorimetric, refractometric, electrochemical and polarimetric.
 GC detectors: FID, thermal conductivity, electron capture.
 Qualitative analysis and quantitative techniques in chromatography.

-Capillary electrophoresis: instrumentation and applications.
+Capillary electrophoresis: key points, instrumentation and applications.

 Extraction methods in pharmaceutical analysis.